-- a) Interview of a Priest (Sept 30): This is a half-hour interview either in person or over the phone.
+- a) Interview of a Priest (October 1): This is a 30-45-minute interview either in person, online, or over the phone.
 The interviewer will seek to get an "inside" look at the status of the sacraments of Penance and Anointing of the Sick from the pastoral point of view of the priest-celebrant.
 What has been effective and what difficulties are present around the celebration of the Sacrament of Reconciliation?
 Similarly, how is the Sacrament of the Anointing of the Sick perceived by the faithful?
 A list of suggested questions will be distributed to guide the interviewer.
-Students are asked to submit a 2-page (double spaced) summary of interview answers and be prepared to present and discuss their findings in class. - b) Paper (Oct 21): This is a 3-4-page (double spaced) paper on the 1984 apostolic exhortation of St. Pope John Paul II, Reconciliatio et Paenitentia.
+Students are asked to submit a 2-page (double spaced) summary of interview answers and be prepared to present and discuss their findings in class if called upon. - b) Paper (Oct 21): This is a 3-4-page (double spaced) paper on the 1984 apostolic exhortation of St. Pope John Paul II, Reconciliatio et Paenitentia.
 St. John Paul II offers a manifold and organically unified definition of penance.
-What are the implications of the various dimensions of penance and the way they relate to the whole?
-What does this imply about the human person and about God? - c) Class seminar (Nov 18): Each presenter is expected to present a twenty-minute seminar on one of the topics listed below.
+What is the thesis of the exhortation?
+How is this thesis answered?
+What are the essential elements of the Sacrament of Penance and how do they relate to the whole?
+What does this imply about the human person (human nature) and about God (divine nature)? - c) Class seminar (Nov 18): Each presenter is expected to present a twenty-minute seminar on one of the topics listed below.
 A one-page outline for each member of the class is to accompany the seminar.
 The focus is a pastoral one.
 This is an opportunity to explore written, and audio/visual materials on reconciliation and healing to discover some useful materials which will help in future ministry in this area.
 The student may also consult priests and pastoral ministers in order to discover practical insights.
 Remember the goal is the person - how will you offer to the person an opportunity of faith, hope, and charity that will benefit them and the Church?
-The topics for this seminar are as follows:
+Without actually presenting the subject the student is to explain what they will present and why.
+Sample topics for this seminar are as follows: